Artificial intelligence (AI)

 Artificial intelligence should rather be referred to as support intelligence.
 It works brilliantly as an assistant, ideator, sparring partner, mentor, enhancer, etc. However, it does not remove the substantive knowledge of the subject from the user, but on the contrary requires it so that we can check the correctness of the information produced by artificial intelligence.
 It also supports independent thinking.

-Large Language Models (LLM) are artificial intelligence tools that can read, summarize and translate texts.
+Language models (LLM) are the “engines” of generative artificial intelligences, which can e.g. read, summarize and translate texts (Watch a video about the technology behind language models (YouTube, opens in a new window)) i.e. know how to handle human-generated text.
 They predict future words in a string of words based on probabilities generated by machine learning, allowing them to create sentences similar to how humans speak and write.
 The task of the language model is to generate human-like fluent text based on the input (prompt) given to it.
 The most common input method for an artificial intelligence application is text written in a text field.

 A grammatically correct and reasonable-sounding text creates an illusion of the correctness of the answer, even though it may be completely distorted.
 So substantial knowledge of the subject is still needed.
 Often, checking the accuracy of the text written by artificial intelligence and marking the sources is more laborious than actually producing the text based on the sources.